szymon2024/gps-labs/gps_lab07/README.md

 cases, the prnFilter parameter can be used to display only the trajectories of selected satellites.

-Projekt powstał przy wsparciu Microsoft Copilot.
+This project was developed with assistance from Microsoft Copilot.

 Input (to modify directly in the source code)
 -----